brycewray/hugo-site/content/posts/2020/08/google-fonts-privacy.md

 > Google Analytics mainly uses first-party cookies to report on visitor .&nbsp;.&nbsp;.&nbsp;interactions on Google Analytics customers’ websites.
 Users may disable cookies or delete any individual cookie.

-.&nbsp;.&nbsp;. it seemed to me that Google was saying flatly it *did* track visitors with Google Analytics (duh), yet simultaneously saying---carefully, as giant corporations with armies of lawyers tend to do everything---that it *didn't* track visitors to websites using Google-served Google Fonts.
+.&nbsp;.&nbsp;. it seemed to me that Google was saying flatly it *did* track visitors with Google Analytics (duh), yet simultaneously saying --- carefully, as giant corporations with armies of lawyers tend to do everything --- that it *didn't* track visitors to websites using Google-served Google Fonts.

-I also found articles and comments from individuals who *did* consider Google-served Google Fonts to be a tracking culprit---[Laura Kalbag](https://www.smashingmagazine.com/2020/04/smashing-podcast-episode-13/), [Yves Peters](https://web.archive.org/web/20150304120024/http://fontfeed.com/archives/google-webfonts-the-spy-inside/), and [Adolfo Ramírez Corona](https://uxdesign.cc/a-privacy-concern-about-google-fonts-5aa4418bf87e), among others---but, I felt, they didn't present enough *evidence* to dispute the Google position as I (thought I) understood it.
+I also found articles and comments from individuals who *did* consider Google-served Google Fonts to be a tracking culprit --- [Laura Kalbag](https://www.smashingmagazine.com/2020/04/smashing-podcast-episode-13/), [Yves Peters](https://web.archive.org/web/20150304120024/http://fontfeed.com/archives/google-webfonts-the-spy-inside/), and [Adolfo Ramírez Corona](https://uxdesign.cc/a-privacy-concern-about-google-fonts-5aa4418bf87e), among others --- but, I felt, they didn't present enough *evidence* to dispute the Google position as I (thought I) understood it.

 Finally, I figured that Google, already a target by privacy advocates, simply wouldn't want to take the PR hit for lying if it could be caught saying falsely that Google-served typefaces don't track you.
 While it hardly could be said that I trust Google, I definitely *do* trust Google's instinct for avoiding self-inflicted harm and, thus, guessed my website wasn't committing privacy violations by including Google-hosted typefaces.